 5.1 Comparisons to low-z galaxy literature

 As discussed in Satyapal et al. (2007), NGC 3621, an optically classified star-forming galaxy at low redshift, emits [Ne V] 14 µm and 24 µm.
 In our simulations, [Ne V] 14 µm and 24 µm both get stronger with increasing metallicity.
 At solar metallicity, the peak log(W[Ne V]) of these two emission lines are 0.6 and 0.7 respectively, and in high metallicity (5.0 Z⊙) simulations they increase roughly by a factor of 2.5, climbing to 1.0 and 1.1, respectively.
 Additionally, the emission for each of these lines increases similarly without dust grains.
 We note, however, that [Ne V] 14 µm and 24 µm emission on our grids begin at U ≈ 1.0, a higher ionization parameter than what is typically observed locally (-3 < log(U) < -1.5; Levesque et al. 2010).
-Thus, we agree with the conclusions of Abel & Satyapal (2008) and Guesva et al. (2000) that an additional excitation source, most likely an AGN, is needed for local [Ne V] 14 µm and 24 µm emission with this strength.
+Thus, we agree with the conclusions of Abel & Satyapal (2008) and Guesva et al. (2000) that an additional excitation source, most likely an AGN, is needed for local [Ne V] 14 µm and 24 µm emission of this strength.

 Lutz et al. (1998) report observations of local star-forming galaxies that show weak nebular [O IV] 25.9 µm emission without any signs of AGN activity.
 In our dusty, 5.0 Z⊙ simulations, we find the peak log(W[O IV]) = 1.6, which is twice as strong as our baseline model emission and nearly 8 times as strong as our low-metallicity model; however, we again note that this [O IV] 25.9 µm emission only occurs when adopting the physical conditions atypical of the local star forming galaxies.

-Lastly, Shirazi and Brinchmann (2012) report a significant number of optically classified star-forming galaxies with strong He II λ4686 emission around z ~ 0-0.4 were able to recreate this emission assuming 0.2 Z⊙ in their simulations.
-We find that peak He II λ4686 emission does not change significantly as we vary from 0.2 to 5.0 Z⊙ that this emission does not occur in the range of local galaxies.
+Lastly, Shirazi and Brinchmann (2012) report a significant number of optically classified star-forming galaxies with strong He II λ4686 emission around z ~ 0-0.4 and were able to recreate this emission assuming 0.2 Z⊙ in their simulations.
+We find that peak He II λ4686 emission does not change significantly as we vary from 0.2 to 5.0 Z⊙ and that this emission does not occur in the range of local galaxies.
+[I DON’T SEE A PEAK LABELED ON THE BASELINE PLOT FOR HE II, BUT CONTOURS ARE PRESENT…IS IT AROUND 0.2 DEX?]
 Nonetheless, we do see minimal (log(WHe II) = 0.2) emission in our 0.2 Z⊙ simulations around log(U) < -2 and low density.
 Thus, we suggest that perhaps there are low metallicity pockets within these local galaxies, which contribute to their overall He II λ4686 emission.

-5.2
+5.2 Applications to JWST [Rework this section for low-z]

 Lastly, we evaluate our model’s predictions for James Webb Space Telescope (JWST) observations.
 JWST, scheduled to launch in 2018, is ideal for IR observations of high-z galaxies.
 Given the large influence of vigorous star formation on emission line production at early times in the universe (Madau & Dickinson 2014), JWST will be an ideal instrument to study high-z star-forming galaxies.
 JWST’s instruments work in the range of 0.6 – 28 µm and will conduct deep-wide surveys of galaxies of 1 ≤ z ≤ 6 in the rest-frame optical and near infrared.